-- Should 2010-2011 reporting year be the last year in which OCPs and 75% of program hours with a GPA of 2.5 or higher be accepted as a validation of technical skill attainment? - Should the state accept OCPs and 75% of program hours with a GPA of 2.5 or higher as a valid and reliable measure of technical skill attainment only when a particular CTE program does not have a linkage to an applicable certification/licensure/assessment? - Should the state maintain its current approach for measuring technical skill attainment and allow for continued flexibility through the end of the 2012-2013 year?
+- Should the 2010-2011 reporting year be the last year in which OCPs and 75% of program hours with a GPA of 2.5 or higher be accepted as a validation of technical skill attainment? - Should the state accept OCPs and 75% of program hours with a GPA of 2.5 or higher as a valid and reliable measure of technical skill attainment only when a particular CTE program does not have a linkage to an applicable certification/licensure/assessment? - Should the state maintain its current approach for measuring technical skill attainment and allow for continued flexibility through the end of the 2012-2013 year?

-The committee unanimously made the recommendation that the state maintain its current approach for measuring technical skill attainment and allow for continued flexibility through the end of the 2012-2013 year.
-(This recommendation was extended through the 2013-2014 program year.)
+The committee unanimously made the recommendation that the state maintain its current approach for measuring technical skill attainment and allow for continued flexibility through the final grant year (2012-2013).
+This recommendation will be extended through the 2014-2015 program year.